ptrckqn/shadibeshai-website/src/pages/lab.md

         symptoms of anxiety and depression.
 She is interested in continuing to do research on the mental health effects of practicing mindfulness meditation.
-    - title: Shalaine (Shae) Sackman
-      sub: Research Assistant (Former)
-      image: /uploads/sackman.png
-      body: In their fourth year of pursuing a degree in philosophy and one in psychology, Shae is the former President of the Psychology Students Association at the University of Regina.
-They completed a Philosophy honours thesis on Hume, personal identity and Dissociative Identity Disorder while also completing an Honours in Psychology in 2021-2022.
-    - title: Sarah Nakonechny
-      sub: Research Assistant (Former)
-      body: Sarah is a fourth-year Undergraduate student working on a degree in both Psychology and Philosophy.
-Sarah is completing the Honour’s Psychology program to begin in the 2022 Fall semester.
-      image: /uploads/picture1.png
     - title: Ali Bukhari
       sub: Former Honours Student
       image: /uploads/renderedimage.jpeg